hypersign-protocol/docs/validator/running-a-testnet-validator-node.md

 **Cosmovisor**

+**NOTE: The network is live since 28th September 2022, and have since gone through two governance based upgrades.
+Hence, it's highly advisable to use State Sync.
+Please donot rely on Foundation Node for state sync, as we don't provide the service yet.**

 > Cosmovisor is a tool which will enable automatic upgrade of a blockchain, once a software upgrade governance proposal is passed.
 More information on Cosmovisor [here](https://docs.cosmos.network/v0.45/run-node/cosmovisor.html).

 > Use this approach only if you already have some basic understanding or experience in running Cosmovisor.